-Depending on the climate the water will evaporate within a few hours (or days) leaving down the paint solids on the bottom of the tub.
+Depending on the climate, the water will evaporate within a few hours (or days) leaving down the paint solids on the bottom of the tub.

 You can peel out this hardened paint residue using a knife.
-Then dispose it of safely in a trash bag, along with your other waste/paint brush cleaner.
+Then dispose of it safely in a trash bag, along with your other waste/paint brush cleaner.

 After you have washed the brush, let it dry naturally, and then wrap it in a paper bag to store it safely for your next project.

 Other Eco-Friendly Alternative to Clean Paint Brushes

 If you do not want to use chemical solvents like thinner, turpentine, or kerosene oil, there are household solvents that are Eco-friendly and safe to use.

 These are Vinegar and Citrus solvents.

 Both of these kitchen stuff can work great at cleaning your paint brushes.

 Vinegar is one of the best alternatives to paint thinner you can use for cleaning paintbrushes.

 To use vinegar for cleaning the paintbrush, start by heating a bowl filled with distilled white vinegar in the microwave for about one minute.